thpgoncalves/Financial_excel_automation/README.md

 # Financial_excel_automation
-Automation to update monthly a Personal Financial excel file with PyAutoGUI
+Automation with PyAutoGUI to update monthly a Personal Financial excel file to track investments on different platforms.